Previous Topic

 Hold-downs versus Anchorages

-CSA O86 11.4.4 allows for shear walls to be designed to resist overturning using either hold-down connections or anchorages at the ends of each shear wall segment.
+CSA O86 allows for shear walls to be designed to resist overturning using either hold-down connections or anchorages at the ends of each shear wall segment.
+A complete description can be found in Chapter 9 – Shearwalls and Diaphragms of the CWC publication Wood Design Manual.
+The software allows for shear wall design using hold-downs and/or anchorages.

-An anchorage is a threaded rod installed within 300 mm of the segment end connecting the wall bottom plate to the foundation or to the top plate of a lower level shear wall segment (refer to O86 Figure 11.4(b) or WDM Fig 8.8).
-Since the tension end stud is not directly tied down, the overturning force must be transferred to the bottom plate through the sheathing.
-The full strength of the sheathing cannot therefore be considered as contributing to shear resistance.
-To account for this, O86 requires that a Hold-down Effect Factor Jhd, be applied to reduce the design shear strength of shear wall segments for which anchorages are provided instead of hold-downs.
+Anchorages may be provided, as an alternative to hold-downs, to resist the overturning force acting on a shear wall segment.
+An anchorage is a threaded rod, installed within 300 mm of the segment's tension end-stud, connecting the bottom plate to the foundation or to the top plate of a lower level shear wall segment (refer to figure 9.8 of the Wood Design Manual).
+Since the tension end-stud is not directly tied down, the overturning tension force must be transferred through the sheathing.
+The full strength of the sheathing, therefore, cannot be considered as contributing to shear resistance.
+To account for this, CSA O86 requires that a hold-down effect factor, Jhd, be applied to reduce the design shear strength of shear wall segments for which anchorages are provided instead of hold-downs.

 In This Section